The Huntley–Brinkley Report: Saturday evening broadcasts

-David Brinkley: "Chet, I, too, would like to thank all of those who tuned us in and put up with us, particularly including those who write the nasty letters!
-McGee and Chancellor and I will be here every night, and we will miss you.
-Last night, NBC had a dinner for Chet and gave all of us a chance to say goodbye to him, and as a farewell gift, NBC gave him a horse.
-So Chet, when you ride away to the West to Montana on your new horse, I will have to admit to at least a mild envy, and when you're out there under clear skies and clean air, maybe once in a while you will think of those of us still here, fighting the traffic, the transportation breakdowns, stress, pollution, and wondering what is left that we can eat, drink, smoke or breathe that will not kill us, and wondering what horror will be visited upon us next.
-In these years I have often been stopped in public by people, always polite, who knew I was either Huntley or Brinkley, but weren't sure which and so they have asked, so from now on, when somebody stops me in the street and says, 'Aren't you Chet Huntley?', I have an answer: it is 'No, ma'am, he is the one out West on a horse!'
-I really don't want to say it, but the time has come, and so, for the last time, good luck...and good night, Chet."

-Chet Huntley: "Good luck, David, and good night, for NBC News."

 Upon Huntley's retirement, the network renamed the program the NBC Nightly News.
 Huntley died in 1974.
 Brinkley worked as co-anchor or commentator on Nightly News until 1981 when he departed for ABC News and its new weekly Sunday morning news program This Week.
 He died in 2003.

 In popular culture

 The program was parodied in one of the most oft-seen segments of the early Jim Henson program Sam and Friends, which had originated from NBC-owned-and-operated WRC-TV in Washington, DC.
 Using audio from a broadcast of the show, puppet characters Hank and Frank lipsynch dialogue spoken by Huntley and Brinkley in response to original dialogue remarks by Kermit.
 The segment was sponsored by Esskay Meats in a bit performed by Harry the Hipster and a loudmouthed Professor Madcliffe.

+Tom Lehrer's bitterly satirical "So Long Mom (A Song for World War III)" mentions the pair: "While we're attacking frontally watch Brinkaly and Huntaly recounting contrapuntally the cities we have lost..."